oracc/oracc2/bin/nx/README.txt

 is the recipient of a ration quantity.

-no -- number other
+nn -- number not

-An no is a token that can not be part of an nu sequence.
+An nn is a token that can not be part of an nu sequence.